Kojobo/CreativePortfolio/content/portfolio/amabie.md

 I also considered squid beaks for a moment, instead of a bird beak, but those are mainly internal so you wouldn't be able to see it.

 I think if I were to make Amabie again I might follow through with the squid beak and go with more of a cephalapod vibe.
 I could draw something similar to a squid, and include the other parameters without making the beak expressly visible, the way you might see a normal squid.
-I didn't think of that at first,but now that I'm thinking about it again while typing this post I'm having the realization that just because I have something doesn't mean that it *must* been seen.
+I didn't think of that at first,but now that I'm thinking about it again while typing this post I'm having the realization that just because I have something doesn't mean that it *must* been seen or on display.
 I have a brain, but you can't see it; Amabie can have a beak, and we don't have to see it to believe it.

 ## The Eye